All We Imagine as Light: Release

 All We Imagine as Light was selected to compete for the Palme d'Or at the 2024 Cannes Film Festival, where it had its world premiere on 23 May, and received an eight-minute standing ovation at the end of its screening.
 This is the first film from India to compete in the main competition at Cannes since Swaham in 1994, and Kapadia is the first Indian female filmmaker to do so.
 It won the Grand Prix, becoming the first Indian film to do so.

 On 9 September 2024, it was announced that Spirit Media, founded by Indian actor Rana Daggubati, had acquired Indian distribution rights to the film.
 Spirit Media announced that the film would begin its Oscar-qualifying release with a limited theatrical release in Kerala starting on 21 September under the Malayalam title 'പ്രഭയായ് നിനച്ചതെല്ലാം' i.e. Prabhayay Ninachathellam.

 The film was selected as the opening film for the MAMI Mumbai Film Festival 2024, and was released theatrically in India on 22 November 2024.

-Janus Films and distribution partner Sideshow acquired the North American rights for the film on 20 May 2024, and released the film on 15 November 2024 in New York and Los Angeles, with a nationwide expansion planned.
+Janus Films and distribution partner Sideshow acquired the North American rights for the film on 20 May 2024, and released the film on 15 November 2024 in New York and Los Angeles, with a nationwide expansion following its opening.
 The film was also played at the Toronto International Film Festival on 5 September 2024.
 It was released in France by Condor Distribution on 2 October 2024.
 It was featured in the accolades section of the 55th IFFI, and Limelight section of the 54th International Film Festival Rotterdam screened on 30 January 2025.
 The film made its digital release through Disney+ Hotstar from 3 January 2025.

 Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 93 out of 100, based on 35 critics, indicating "universal acclaim".
 On AlloCiné, the film received an average rating of 3.8 out of 5, based on 31 reviews from French critics.

 Peter Bradshaw, writing in The Guardian, gave the film five stars and praised it as an "absorbing story of three nurses that is full of humanity".
 Nicholas Barber, writing in the BBC, also gave the film five stars.

 The British film magazine Sight & Sound named it the best film of 2024 in its poll of over 100 critics worldwide.
 It was also ranked 1st in the Best Movies of 2024 list from The New York Times, with Manohla Dargis writing that Kapadia "incorporates images of everyday people milling through the city, images that connect her characters to a sea of humanity and, by extension, to those of us watching."

 The film was ranked 5th among the top 25 European works of 2024 by the journalists at Cineuropa.

 Filmmakers Miguel Gomes, Ciro Guerra, Don Hertzfeldt, Raven Jackson, Karyn Kusama, Laura Poitras and Walter Salles cited the film among their favorite films of 2024.

 In June 2025, IndieWire ranked the film at number 58 on its list of "The 100 Best Movies of the 2020s (So Far)."